-A break interrupt stops the TIM2 counter.
+A break interrupt stops the TIM2 counter and inhibits input captures.

 The system integration module (SIM) controls whether status bits in other modules can be cleared during the break state.
 The BCFE bit in the SIM break flag control register (SBFCR) enables software to clear status bits during the break state.
 (See 15.7.3 Break Flag Control Register.)